From speaking to researchers across the land, it's clear that it is fast becoming the norm for clients not to have a written brief.

 I’m always the first to put my hands up and offer to help clients write their briefs.
-It takes the pressure off them and means that you are more immersed in the project and their business, so it’s a win-win.
+There are three compelling reasons for that

 Before I dive into the specifics, here are three key things to consider:

 First and foremost, the research brief outline frames the client's problem or challenge, and it establishes the fundamental question(s) they want answering.
 More often than not, research briefs are framed through the lens of the business, when in fact, they should be through the lens of the consumer.

 A cautionary tale:

 Here's a quick example - naming no names! - of what happens when research is framed through the lens of the business, rather than through the lens of the consumer.

 A well-known drinks company was looking to expand its range.
 An opportunity came up to buy a niche energy drink with a small but dedicated fanbase who loved its distinctive taste.